 Acute infection may occur with limited or no symptoms, or may include symptoms such as jaundice (yellowing of the skin and eyes), dark urine, extreme fatigue, nausea, vomiting and abdominal pain.

 WHO programmes and activities

 Publications on hepatitis

-Screening, care and treatment of persons with hepatitis C infection
+Guidelines for the screening, care and treatment of persons with chronic hepatitis C infection